 Dive shops in Egypt are either independent or located inside a hotel.
-If within a hotel, there are often packaged rates for diving and hotel stays.
+If within a hotel, there are often packaged rates for dive and hotel stays.
 This is common in Sharm el Sheikh and Marsa Alam.
 Hurghada and Dahab have the most choices of independent dive shops.
 With many options to choose from, it is important to find a dive shop that you are comfortable with.
 They range from massive dive shops with dozens of divers daily, to small dive shops with only a few.
 Gear was also something we noticed to look for, because some shops had brand new gear, while others seems like they have been through war and back.

 Dive shops are struggling for business in Egypt due to the low-level of tourism, so deals can be made.
 Dahab has the best prices in Egypt.
 We preferred to dive with the very highly rated and fun group at Octopus World Dahab.

 Here are some expected diving costs:

 Thistlegorm day trip $110 three boat dives and two meals

 How to Get to Dahab

 One option is to fly to Sharm el Sheikh, a 45-minute drive from Dahab.
 The other option is to take one of the several buses from Cairo.
 Typically departing four times daily the journey takes 8 to 12 hours depending on the class of transportation.
 Buses can range from local economy class to VIP tourist buses.
 Before entering the Sinai at the Suez, there is a military checkpoint that is a very thorough (all baggage is checked).
 Private shuttles can be arranged with some hotels.

 Cost: Economy buses start at 100 E£ and the VIP buses range in price from 190 E£ to 230 E£.